 2.9.
 Tracker Boxes

-The first two boxes on Page 3 of the Character Sheet contain everything you will need to build and improve your character as you play.
+The leftmost column of Page 2 of the Character Sheet contains everything you will need to build and improve your character as you play.

 Experience

-The GM will usually reward Experience Points at key points in the story and two points at the end of each successful Encounter that you are involved in.
-Your GM may also grant Experience for completing hidden, Secondary Objectives.
+The GM will usually award Experience Points at key points in the story or at the end of an Encounter that you are involved in.
+Your GM may also grant you additional Experience Points for completing hidden, Secondary Objectives.

 The most common Secondary Objectives involve staying engaged with the story by: